google/ExoPlayer/README.md

 ```

 The available library modules are listed below.
 Adding a dependency to the full
-library is equivalent to adding dependencies on all of the library modules
+the library is equivalent to adding dependencies on all of the library modules
 individually.

 * `exoplayer-core`: Core functionality (required).